NicholasSperry/RetinaSmartCamera/timelog.md

 ### 14th November 2020
 * *5.5 hours* Having massive issues with displaying reconstructed cortical images due to Tensor formatting.
 Managed to fix this.
 Worked on training the fully linear model, however it is not performing well.

+### 16th November 2020
+* *4 hours* Managed to fix issues with the Encoder model's loss being absolutley massive.
+Loss is now much lower but model still doesn't perform well

+### Total for Week 6: *15 hours*